return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     0 - No (default)
     1 - Yes

+acg_enable
+    For enabling Active Clock Gating in the controller 0 - No
+    1 - Yes

 ulpi_fs_ls
     Make ULPI phy operate in FS/LS mode only
     0 - No (default)